openshift/oadp-operator/docs/automount_service_account_token_exception.md

 ### **3. Maintaining Backup and Restore Functionality**
 - The OADP Operator facilitates critical backup and restore operations for workloads in the cluster.
 - Disabling `automountServiceAccountToken` would result in failed operations.
+- Short Term Service Account tokens are rotated externally via cloud-credentials-operator requires us to use the automount token to authenticate against cloud providers.

 ---